 Table 3-9 confirms that poverty declined between 1979 and 2010, both in terms of the numbers of individuals and families living in poverty and in proportion to the population at large.
-The level of poverty was somewhat lower than that for the state as a whole, where 10.8% of all individuals were living in poverty in 2010, as opposed to 5.8% in Newburyport.9 conditions elsewhere.
+The level of poverty was somewhat lower than that for the state as a whole, where 10.8% of all individuals were living in poverty in 2010, as opposed to 5.8% in Newburyport.
+12

+While the overall decrease in poverty levels appears to signal that the City's population was doing better economically, it may also be that the most vulnerable residents living in Newburyport in 1980 or 1990 were forced to leave the City in search of more affordable living conditions elsewhere.
 The ability to provide affordable housing options for those with very limited incomes is a continuing challenge and a pressing need.

-While the overall decrease in poverty levels appears to signal that the City's population was doing better economically, it may also be that the most vulnerable residents living in Newburyport in 1980 or 1990 were forced to leave the City in search of more affordable living

-$^{^9}$ The 2011 federal poverty level from the U.S. Department of Health and Human Services was \$10,890 for an individual and \$18,530 for a three-person household.
+&lt;sup>12 The 2011 federal poverty level from the U.S. Department of Health and Human Services was \$10,890 for an individual and \$18,530 for a three-person household.